ApexRMS/landfireupdate/README.md

 Begin by opening the `LANDFIRE Update.Rproj` R project file to ensure the correct working directory is set in RStudio.
-Next, open the `scripts/processSpatialData.R` script and either run line-by-line or press the `source` button in the top right corner of the file editor pane of RStudio.
+Next, open the `batchProcess.R` script and either run line-by-line or press the `source` button in the top right corner of the file editor pane of RStudio.

 This script is responsible for processing the raw input rasters, including